 In 2020, the State of Hawaii imposed restrictions on travel, businesses and activities to help mitigate the spread and lessen the public health impact of the COVID-19 virus in Hawaii and the state's unemployment rate suffered as a result of these restrictions.
-The state's unemployment rate initially rose from 2.1% in March 2020 to 21.9% in April 2020.
-Travel restrictions were reduced in 2021, primarily due to vaccination of residents and visitors, resulting in an increase in visitor arrivals and a decline in the state's unemployment rate to 5.7% in December 2021.
+The state's unemployment rate initially rose from 2.2% in March 2020 to 22.4% in April 2020.
+Travel restrictions were reduced in 2021, primarily due to vaccination of residents and visitors, resulting in an increase in visitor arrivals and a decline in the state's unemployment rate to 3.2% in December 2022.

 The largest sector of Hawaii's economy is the visitor industry.
-Hawaii's visitor industry has been severely impacted by the COVID-19 pandemic as the number of visitors to the state declined dramatically, airlines cut the number of flights to Hawaii and many businesses, such as hotels and restaurants, saw temporary or permanent closures due to COVID-19 restrictions imposed by the state.
-Though many of these restrictions have been lifted or relaxed, tourism and tourism spending still remain below pre-pandemic levels.
-The Hawaii Tourism Authority reported that total visitor spending for 2021 totaled \$13.0 billion compared to \$17.8 billion in 2019, the year prior to the pandemic, representing a decrease of 27.0%.
-Most of the visitors to the state in 2021 were from the continental United States.
-In 2021, there were very few visitors who came to Hawaii from other countries because these visitors would have to quarantine when they return to their home country.
+Hawaii's visitor industry was severely impacted by the COVID-19 pandemic as the number of visitors to the state declined dramatically, airlines cut the number of flights to Hawaii and many businesses, such as hotels and restaurants, saw temporary or permanent closures due to COVID-19 restrictions imposed by the state.
+Visitor arrivals to Hawaii have almost fully recovered in 2022.
+The Hawaii Tourism Authority reported that total visitors were 9.2 million for 2022, an 11.0% decrease, compared to 10.4 million for 2019, the year prior to the pandemic.
+Total visitor spending for 2022 totaled \$19.3 billion, an 8.9% increase, compared to \$17.7 billion in 2019, the year prior to the pandemic.
+Most of the visitors to the state in 2022 were from the continental United States and very few international visitors came to Hawaii due to travel restrictions in their home country.